Summer Program Registration Now Open for City of Kalamazoo Residents

 • Camp Kzoo - A summer day camp with 9 different weeks of special activities and trips for ages 5 (and completed kindergarten) to 12.

-• Super Rec - A free summer day camp with fun activities and field trips at 5 sites in Kalamazoo for ages 7 to 12.
+• Super Rec - A free summer day camp for youth ages 7 to 12 that live in the city of Kalamazoo with fun activities and field trips at 5 sites in Kalamazoo.

 • All Things Possible - A free college and career exploration program for youth ages 13 to 15 that live in the city of Kalamazoo and are entering high school.
 Eligible participants can earn free drivers training if they complete the program and successfully pass 9th grade.